 5. White Whale Café & Flowers

-Another beautiful café that will appeal to flower lovers, White Whale actually shares space with White Flower, which sells flowers in all the colours you can think of, which is a nice, vibrant touch to the otherwise white space – very Instagrammable indeed.
+Another beautiful café in Taipei that will appeal to flower lovers, White Whale actually shares space with White Flower, which sells flowers in all the colours you can think of, which is a nice, vibrant touch to the otherwise white space – very Instagrammable indeed.

 For those who have been dying to try duo-cup teas, this is the place to go!
-They specialise in healthy teas which use only fresh milk and organic cane sugar, so you can feel a little less guilty about all the your indulgence in Taipei.
+They specialise in healthy teas which use only fresh milk and organic cane sugar, so you can feel a little less guilty about all your indulgence in Taipei.
 Get a serving of panini with your tea for a full meal – locals say that the ham cheese one is a must-try!

 Address: No. 2, Alley 54, Lane 63, Section 2, Dunhua South Road, Da’an District, Taipei City, Taiwan 106 (Google maps)